antonmihaylov/OpenXmlTemplates/README.md

 * Tag name: "conditionalRemove_\<ENTER THE NAME OF YOUR VARIABLE\>"  (the *conditionalRemove* keyword is case-insensitive)
 * Removes content controls based on the value of the provided variable
-* Complex fields with inner content controls are supported. Таг the inner fields with a tag as: "repeatingitem_\<VARIABLE NAME\>".
-Here the variable name is relative to the list item
 * If the variable value is evaluated to true (True, "true", 1, "1", non-empty list, non-empty dict) the control stays.
 If it doesn't - it is removed
 * You can add extra arguments to the tag name (e.g. "conditionalRemove_\<VARIABLE NAME\>_extraparam1_extraparam2..."):
   * "OR" - applies an OR operation to the values.
 The control is removed if none of the values between the operator are true. (e.g. "conditionalRemove_\<VARIABLE NAME 1\>_or_\<VARIABLE NAME 2\>")